 By law, registers must be kept for at least 3 years.
-Electronic back-ups or micro-fiche copies can be made.
+Electronic back-ups can be made.
 These also need preserving for at least three years.
 The registers will be safely stored on an encrypted MIS system.

-We collect and store attendance data using ScholarPack.
+We collect and store attendance data using Arbor.
 This will be used internally for the following reasons:

-- > Track the attendance of individual pupils - Identify whether or not there are particular groups of children whose absences may be a cause for concern - Monitor and evaluate those children identified as being in need of intervention and support
+- > track the attendance of individual pupils - > identify whether or not there are particular groups of children whose absences may be a cause for concern - > monitor and evaluate those children identified as needing intervention and support